NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

    // Compute the sparsity (# of zero elements/total number of elements) auto sparsity = s.sparsity();

-   // Create a new sparsity object with the same total shape and the zeros from
+   // Create a new sparsity object with the same total shape and the non-zero
-   // s and other_sparsity
+   // elements from s and other_sparsity
-   auto the_union = s.union(other_sparsity);
+   auto the_union = s.nonzero_union(other_sparsity);

+   // Create a new sparsity object with the same total shape and the zero
+   // elements from z and other_sparsity
+   the_union = s.zero_union(other_sparsity);

 *******
 Summary